What is Satire? Meaning and Examples from Film

 Films that use satire to comment on environmental issues or human interaction with the environment.

-“WALL-E” (2008) by Pixar, primarily a children’s movie, offers a satirical look at consumerism, waste management, and environmental neglect, presenting a future Earth choked by garbage.
+WALL-E (2008) by Pixar is primarily a children’s movie that offers a satirical look at consumerism, waste management, and environmental neglect.
+It presents a future Earth choked by garbage.

 Religious Satire